Low-crosstalk optical addressing system for atomic qubits based on multiple objectives and acousto-optic deflectors: System Setup and Characterization

-The optical setup of our experimental apparatus is shown in Fig.~\ref{f2}(a).
-For our experiment, the ${^{171}}\mathrm{Yb}^+$ qubits are confined in a glass cell Paul trap with high optical access (HOAT) in multi-directions~\cite{glasstrap}.
-The Raman laser is a continuous wave (CW) laser modulated by a fiber electro-optical modulator (FEOM) and its wavelength is 532~nm in the visible domain~\cite{Li:22}.
-This visible Raman laser is fiber (a single mode and polarization-maintaining fiber) delivered to a beam splitter comprised of polarizing elements and a mirror.
-Then the Raman laser is split on the beam splitter into two beams and the power of each beam can be adjusted optionally via a half-wave plate.
-The two portions of the Raman laser propagate through two symmetrically configured optical paths and are then recombined at the ion position, forming a Mach–Zehnder interferometer.
-Symmetrical configuration can reduce undesirable crosstalk caused by misalignment of the Raman beams from two sides.
+The optical setup of our experimental apparatus is depicted in Fig.~\ref{f2}(a).
+For our experiment, the ${^{171}}\mathrm{Yb}^+$ qubits are confined in a Paul trap with high optical access in multiple directions~\cite{glasstrap}.
+The Raman operation laser used in our experiment is a continuous wave (CW) laser modulated by a fiber electro-optical modulator (FEOM).
+Its wavelength is 532~nm, falling within the visible domain.
+This visible Raman operation laser is delivered to a polarizing beam splitter unit (PBSU) through a single-mode and polarization-maintaining fiber and then split into two beams.
+The PBSU consists of a half-wave plate, a polarizing beam splitter, a quarter-wave plate, and a mirror.
+The two portions of the Raman operation laser propagate through two symmetrically configured optical paths and are then recombined at the ion position, forming a Mach-Zehnder interferometer.

-To make the tightly focusing beams reach the diffraction limit, the beams are magnified by lens groups, which consist of achromatic lenses to suppress the aberration.
-Given that the optical paths on both sides are symmetrically configured, we would like to describe the optical path on one side here.
-The acousto-optic modulator (AOM) is placed between the first pair of lens groups.
-By tuning the driving frequencies of AOMs, we can shift the relative frequency of the Raman laser propagated on two sides to drive the carrier, blue-sideband or red-sideband transition.
-Then the Raman laser passes through a total reflection prism installed on a high-precision displacement stage (not shown in the figure) to precisely tune the length of the optical path without changing the orientation of the laser beam.
-The AOD is placed after the prism and driven by an arbitrary waveform generator (AWG).

-By reprogramming the amplitude, frequency and phase of the driving signal generated by AWG, the IA system allows for individual control of any ion qubit in the chain.

-Diffractive beams from AOD are reflected by a piezoelectric mirror and are magnified by the second pair of lens groups.
-The piezoelectric mirror is utilized to fine-tune the position of tightly focusing beams to align them with the ions.
-The beams are finally demagnified by a 0.4~NA objective lens and focused on the plane of ions.
-The half and quarter-wave plate is utilized to rotate the polarization of the Raman laser.